aboutcode-org/scancode-toolkit/docs/source/cli-reference/help-text-options.rst

     required_plugins:
     options:
       help_group: post-scan, name: tallies_key_files: --tallies-key-files
         help: Compute tallies for license, copyright and other scans for key, top-level files.
-Key files are top-level codebase files such as COPYING, README and package manifests as reported by the --classify option "is_legal", "is_readme", "is_manifest" and "is_top_level" flags.
+Key files are top-level codebase files such as COPYING, README and package manifests as reported by the --classify option "is_legal", "is_readme", "is_manifest", "is_notice" and "is_top_level" flags.
     doc:
       Compute tallies of a scan at the codebase level for only key files.